 Give a lot of thought to the wire.
 There is a gauging system for thickness of wire and the lower the number, the thicker the wire.
 16g (1.2mm) is the minimum we recommend.
 And 12g is even better.
 Ensure that the wire is properly fixed to the wood, attached on the inside.

 The size of the holes in the wire is important.
 13mm is perfect.
 This will keep out stoats, polecats and weasels, which are all a danger to rabbits but are smaller than foxes.

 The staples that hold the wire to the wood must be as strong as possible so go for the sturdiest you can find.

 This set up has everything in it that the rabbits would need.
 The shed is converted.
 There are 2 bolts on the door, top and bottom for extra security.
 We have used 12g 13mm wire attached by strong galvanised wire staples.
 There is a felt roof for protection and there is wire sunk under the grass area.
 There are 2 holes for entrance / exit between the shed and the exercise area.

-If you look inside the run you will see we have given the rabbits:
+Inside the run you will see we have given the rabbits:

 - Platforms to sit on and look for danger.
 This also allows them to stretch and jump

 - Grass to graze and hay available at all times

 - Space to sit apart from each other if they want to